 As a loving deer and a graceful doe,

-let her breasts satisfy you at all times;
+let her breasts satisfy you at

 and always be enraptured with her love.